 Accounts Payable Definition

-The definition of accounts payable is the money owed to suppliers for goods or services that have been purchased on credit.
-Each invoice is recorded to the accounting software and will be shown as a liability on the Balance Sheet.
+The definition of accounts payable is money owed to suppliers for goods or services that are purchased on credit.
+Each invoice is recorded to the accounting software and is a liability on the Balance Sheet.

 Accounts payable procedures

 Depending on the size of your business will depend on the systems that you will need to put in place.
 A small self-employed person will likely know the invoices are coming in and can keep the process simple.
 As part of a large organisation, invoices may need matching to purchase orders and signed off by a manager.

 - Open a credit account with a supplier and agree on terms; you may need to complete a credit application form.
 If you need to provide references it is worth checking if they are willing to offer them.

 - Purchase goods from the supplier, either verbally, the supplier issues a quote or issue a purchase order to the supplier.